View Current

 Legal and ethical obligations

 (17) Some First Nations art is sacred and restricted.
 The University will only collect works intended for public display or approved for display in consultation with appropriate First Nations representatives and communities.
-It is recognised though that these categories of ‘sacred and restricted’ are fluid and every effort will be made to respond to any cultural sensitives as required.
+It is recognised that these categories of ‘sacred and restricted’ are fluid and every effort will be made to respond to any cultural sensitives as required.

 (18) Gifts, donations, bequests and transfers will only be accepted where the donor has provenance and full legal title to the work and the gift is made on the basis of a total unencumbered transfer of ownership from the donor to the University.